jonnew/ONIX/spec/spec.md

 | default value       | /dev/xillybus_oe_signal_8, \\\\.\\xillybus_oe_signal_8 (Windows) |

 #### `OE_RUNNING`\*\*
-Set/clear master clock gate.
+Set/clear data input gate.
 Any value greater than 0 will start acquisition.
 Writing 0 to this option will stop acquisition, but will not reset context options or the sample counter.
+All data not shifted out of hardware will be cleared.
+To obtain the very first samples produced by high-bandwidth devices, set `OE_RUNNING` _before_ a call to OE_RESET.

 | | |
 |---------------------|--------------------------------------------------------------------|